tung/DynaHack/faq/index.md

 ## Is there an online server for DynaHack?

-As of August 2015, DynaHack can be played online at [`nethack.xd.cm`](https://nethack.xd.cm) via SSH using e.g. [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/).
+As of August 2015, DynaHack can be played online at [`nethack.dank.ninja`](https://nethack.dank.ninja).

-You can spectate DynaHack games on `nethack.xd.cm`, but you can also sometimes catch people streaming DynaHack live on [termcast.org](http://termcast.org); in that case, you'll need to connect via `telnet termcast.org`.
+You can also sometimes catch people streaming DynaHack live on [termcast.org](http://termcast.org); in that case, you'll need to connect via `telnet termcast.org`.
 (Windows users will need a telnet client such as PuTTY.)

 ## What is the font used in the screenshots on this site?